thruthesky/fireflutter/README.md

 To avoid this, you can display the UI part immediately after hot-restart (with keyboard shortcut) like below.
 This is merely a sample code.
 You can test any part of the app like below.

+Below is an example of openning chat room menu dialog.
 I copied the `Room` properties manually from the Firestore document and I edited some of the values of the properties for test purpose.
 You may code a line to get the real room model data.

 ```dart